rmosolgo/graphql-ruby/guides/schema/introspection.md

 ## Customizing Introspection

-This is an __experimental feature__, only supported in class-based schemas.

-With a class-based schema, you can use custom introspection types.
+You can use custom introspection types.

 ```ruby
 # create a module namespace for your custom types: